NapatzZ/nav-card/README.md

 - **Left Click**: Select and place cards
 - **Start Button**: Begin the simulation once cards are placed
 - **Reset Button**: Reset the game state to select cards again
+- **'o' Key**: Run the algorithm after the game has started
+- **'r' Key**: Switch to robot placement mode
+- **'g' Key**: Switch to goal placement mode

 ## Development
 This project is developed using Python and Pygame.
-The card interface currently allows for selecting algorithm cards and viewing them in a fan-out display when pressing the spacebar.
+The system features a card-based interface for algorithm selection, with a clean UI design that hides UI elements during gameplay for better focus on algorithm execution.

 ## Current Version
-This is version 0.5 of the project, representing 50% completion of the planned features.
+This is version 0.75 of the project, representing 75% completion of the planned features.
+Recent additions include implementing the Singleton pattern for game state management and improving the UI by hiding buttons during gameplay.